UNIVERSAL GENEVE 18 CARAT GOLD

 The watch has an acrylic crystal with some slight scuffs best seen under magnification.

 The face has applied dot and baton hour markers and is in good condition.
 There is some age related patina and two tiny marks at the 4.00 position above the seconds sub-dial.
 The second sub dial is in good condition and shows delicate circular machining that catches the light in a striking and attractive fashion.
-The hands show some age related marking.
+The hands show some age related marks.

-The watch is attached to a brand new quality Italian leather Louisiana alligator grain strap.
+The watch is attached to a brand new, quality Italian leather Louisiana alligator grain strap.

 CALIBRE 28 MOVEMENT SHOWING THE BUMPER MECHANISM SPRINGS – THE LARGER OF THE TWO SPRINGS IS A LATER RE-MANUFACTURED REPLACEMENT